hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-disaster-assistance-loans.md

     cyp5: '6.6'
 - Actions_Taken:
   - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: SBA is currently in the process of developing a new unified lending platform, which is heavily based on automation of the loan making process.
+    Mitigation_Strategy: app1_1
+  - Action_Taken: Planned
+    Completion_Date: FY2024
+    Description_Action_Taken: "Per Numbered Memo 22-04, the Disaster Internal Controls\
+      \ Division is required to perform quality control and quality assurance audits\
+      \ on an ongoing basis. \n"
+    Mitigation_Strategy: app6_1
+  - Action_Taken: Completed
+    Completion_Date: FY2023 Q4
+    Description_Action_Taken: Corrective actions may include but is not limited to obtaining supporting documentation from the borrower, completing a loan modification, and/or adding clarifying comments to a file; corrective actions are to be completed within 15 days of the final improper payment decision.
+The SBA provides quarterly training to PDC staff on the causes and prevention of, improper payments.
+    Mitigation_Strategy: atp3_1
+  - Action_Taken: Planned
     Completion_Date: FY2024
     Description_Action_Taken: Per Numbered Memo 22-04, training specific to Improper Payment Audit findings is required on an ongoing basis.